Your partner in precision urethane-based technology from prototype to production.

 Polyethylene Polyurethane

-• Solids and foams available
+• Available as solids and foams

-• Limited durometers can be achieved
+• Limited durometers

 • Low resistance to heat

-• Higher durability; Able to withstand various temperatures from -80°F up to 300°F
+• Higher durability; withstands temperatures from -80°F to 300°F

 • Difficult to bond

-• Can bond to various subcomponents during the molding process
+• Can bond to various subcomponents during the molding

 Which Material Should You Choose?